 MemorySegment::spliterator takes a segment, a sequence layout and returns a spliterator instance which splits the segment into chunks which corresponds to the elements in the provided sequence layout.
 Here, we want to sum elements in an array which contains a million of elements; now, doing a parallel sum where each computation processes exactly one element would be inefficient, so instead we use the layout API to derive a bulk sequence layout.
 The bulk layout is a sequence layout which has the same size of the original layouts, but where the elements are arranged into groups of 100 elements — which should make it more amenable to parallel processing.

 Once we have the spliterator, we can use it to construct a parallel stream and sum the contents of the segment in parallel.
-While the segment here is accessed from multiple threads concurrently, the access occurs in a regular fashion: a slice is created from the original segment, and given to a thread to perform some computation.
-The foreign memory access runtime knows if a thread is currently accessing a slice of the segment through the spliterator, and can hence enforce safety by not allowing a segment to be closed while parallel processing on same segment is taking place.
+Since the segment operated upon by the spliterator is shared, the segment can be accessed from multiple threads concurrently; the spliterator API ensures that the access occurs in a regular fashion: a slice is created from the original segment, and given to a thread to perform some computation — thus ensuring that no two threads can ever operate concurrently on the same memory region.

 structdeclaration is no trivial matter, and it's one of those areas where tooling can help greatly. ↩